krystxf/assignments-reactassignment/README.md

   When this is not doable, choose what to implement and what not to.
 * Send us your work preferably as a link to git repository (e.g. GitHub).

+## Restrictions

+- Do not modify the API (props) of the provided components.
+- Do not use any component library (Material UI for example).
+- Do not use Tailwind.

 ## Time estimation

 * First read the assignment, check the provided code, and make clear you understand what we ask for.